1Shizune/computer-vision-image-processing/04-morphology-operations/README.md

 ## How to Run

--Make sure all input files (data*.txt and Elem*.txt) are located in the same directory as `SanchezP_Project4_Main.java` before compiling and running.
+- Make sure all input files (data*.txt and Elem*.txt) are located in the same directory as `SanchezP_Project4_Main.java` before compiling and running.

 1) javac morphology-operations.java